 Dad was far away serving the country and couldn’t make it home for Christmas this year.
 Carmen really missed her Dad.
 She knew her Mom did too because as she would leave her room to put the iPad away, she could hear her Mom softly crying.
 Dad kept saying he’d be home in Spring.
 Carmen hoped he’d be home for much longer this time.
 She hoped her Mom would be better too and they could go back to being a normal family.

-Carmen had decided when her Mom first got sick that she wanted to be a doctor.
+Carmen had decided when her Mom first became ill that she wanted to be a doctor.
 It had been over a year now and she wanted her illness to go away.
-Carmen was going to become a doctor who researched rare illnesses to find their cause and how to treat them.
+Carmen was going to become a doctor who researched rare illnesses to find their cause.
 Her teacher, Mr. McLeod, said that she would have to study very hard for a very long time to become a doctor.
-Carmen decided that she would study very hard.
+She would study very hard.
 It was important to keep her grades up so she could reach her goal.

 Well, with all the millions of other children that Santa visited last night, and no letter from Carmen to remind him, he plum forgot to visit her home.
 In his defense, it is not on the beaten path.
 Carmen lived around a bend in the road, and half-way up a very steep hill.
 Santa shot right passed it as he was gaining altitude to get his sleigh over the steep hill.

 This would never do.
 He had to think of something fast.
 Carmen had been very good all year and had made it onto his nice list every other year.
 Without her letter, this year, she didn’t make it on either the Nice list or the Naughty list!